HammyPig/blog/source/posts/vdal.md

 Model C's correlation remains strong to the original despite the more drastic changes.

-## Model D: Substituting Older US-based ETFs
+## Model D: Substituting Components with Older US-based ETFs

 In model C, we dealt only with ETFs available on the Australian exchange.
 But by extending our search to international exchanges such as the US, we can find even more data.